siffiejoe/lua-amalg/README.md

 libraries that those modules might depend on.
-If your compiled C modules do have external dependencies, your best bet is to bundle the DLLs with the amalgamated Lua script (on Windows) or install the required dependencies using the OSes package manager (e.g. on Linux).
+If your compiled C modules do have external dependencies, your best bet is to bundle the DLLs with the amalgamated Lua script (on Windows) or install the required dependencies on the target machine using the OSes package manager (e.g. on Linux).

 In some cases you may want to ignore automatically listed modules in the cache without editing the cache file.
 Use the `-i` option for that